Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Introduction

 \section{Introduction}

-Suspension systems are commonly used in vehicles to suppress vibrations, improving ride comfort by dissipating the undesirable vibrations into heat.
-There exists a great potential for harvesting this wasted energy; it is estimated that somewhere between 100W to 10kW of electrical power per vehicle can be harvested for an average trip \cite{abdelkareem2018,chen2020mpcbased}.
+Traditional vehicle suspensions use hydraulic dampers to dissipate undesired vibration energy into heat waste, thereby improving ride comfort.
+There exists a great potential for harvesting this wasted energy; it is estimated that somewhere between 100W to 10kW of power per vehicle can be harvested for an average trip \cite{abdelkareem2018,chen2020mpcbased}.
 The growth in hybrid and electric vehicles have further increased the potential impact through smart utilization and management of this harvested energy \cite{shi2016}.
-Therefore, extensive and increasing research efforts over the past three decades have focused on developing energy harvesting shock absorbers (EHSAs) that convert vehicle vibrations into electricity.
-Specifically, electromagnetic rotary EHSAs \cite{li2012,hoo2013investigation,maravandi2015} have been under extensive investigation because they have high energy conversion efficiency and can be readily integrated with power electronic circuits to perform damping force control in real time \cite{li2014buck,xie2018damping}.
+Therefore, extensive and increasing research efforts over the past three decades have focused on developing energy harvesting shock absorbers (EHSAs) -- devices that convert vehicle suspension vibrations into useful electricity.
+Traditionally, EHSAs use electromagnetic dampers or magnetorheological dampers to recycle this heat waste into useful electricity.
+Rotary electromagnetic dampers have become popular because of their high conversion efficiency and quick responsiveness \cite{abdelkareem2018}.
+Thanks to their quick responsiveness, electromagnetic dampers are integrated with power electronic circuits to perform damping force control in real time \cite{hsieh2015bidirectional,xie2018damping} or used as actuators to deliver active force to improve road handling and ride comfort \cite{gysen2011efficiency}.

-However, real road tests have shown only marginal improvements in vibration control, and unsatisfactory energy conversion efficiency \cite{jin2013,guo2016}.
-Traditional EHSAs operate under the principle of linear resonance, thereby requiring large suspension vibration to achieve high-efficiency energy harvesting.
-In other words, this operation principle compromises suspension performance for energy recovery \cite{jin2013,huang2015,peng2016,guo2016,li2017,casavola2018,mahdavy2016numerical,abdelkareem20182}.
-Therefore, there is a pressing need for fundamentally new EHSA designs to fully realize the potential benefits of harvesting vehicle vibration energy while simultaneously achieving great suspension performance.